jhill1/SEPwC/source/How_a_computer_works.rst

 the OS, so on Windows ``help copy`` will display the manual page for the ``copy`` command.
 On MacOS/Linux ``man cp`` will do the same.

+Why should we care about this?
+Many higher-level langauges like Python and R can move, copy, create, and delete files.
+Their functions to do this are based heavily on the command line commands to do the same thing.
+By understanding how the commands built into the OS we're using, we simplify somethings later.
+Moreover, many tools we will use later to help use develop better software (like revision control) are also based on these commands.
+Finally, by getting a better understanding of how the computer works, we can be more efficient at using one and hence get more done when programming.

 So what are the basic commands you should know?
 Here's a list:

 |maclin|